3013.4 How to Become a Purchasing Card Site Manager Procedure

 IV.
 Contact Roles and Responsibilities

-• Applicant/Cardholder: responsible for applying, completing the mandatory purchasing card training, activating the card, and registering the card in Access Online.
+• Applicant/Cardholder: responsible for submitting the Purchasing Card Request, completing the mandatory purchasing card training, activating the card, and registering the card in Access Online.

-• Supervisor: responsible for reviewing and approving the application.
+• Cost Center Manager: responsible for reviewing and approving the request.

-• Purchasing Card Program Administrator: responsible for reviewing the application for eligibility, ordering the card from U.S. Bank, training, and retaining documentation.
+• Credit Card Administrator: responsible for reviewing the request for eligibility, confirming training requirements, processing the application through U.S. Bank, and retaining required supporting documentation.

 Back to top